 7 Unpleasant Reasons That Make Nova Scotia Bad

-Exploring prospects of living in Nova Scotia?
-Sure, there are plenty of things that feature the good side of NS or any other places meant as an immigration destination for that matter.
-But there are also things that make Nova Scotia bad.
+Exploring the prospects of living in Nova Scotia?
+Sure, there are plenty of things that feature the good side of NS or any other place meant as an immigration destination, for that matter.
+But there are also things that make Nova Scotia look bad.

-However, color us sensitive, but there should also be a presentation of unpleasant things that describes a destination to create a balanced set of views before concluding.
+However, color us sensitive, but there should also be a presentation of unpleasant things that describe a destination to create a balanced set of views before concluding.

 Speaking of unpleasant experiences, no place is devoid of them, and without further ado, these are what some residents don’t like about Nova Scotia.

-What makes Nova Scotia bad to some prospective immigrants?
+What makes Nova Scotia bad for some prospective immigrants?

 Limited job opportunities.

 The provincial economy is heavily reliant on resources and relatively low on services, trading, and the manufacturing sector.
-This means there is less variety of career options for new settlers to choose from.
+This means there are fewer career options for new settlers to choose from.

 If you are into finance, business, or technology, other provinces may offer better career opportunities.